anirudhs1010/LLMBenchmark/README.md

 # LLM Benchmark

 This is a NextJS starter in Firebase Studio.
-This web app aims to try and benchmark generated Gemini prompts with Llama, DeepSeek, and Mistral.
+This web app generates Gemini prompts for stories and benchmarks them Perplexity Sonar and R1.